nisharathod12/Restaurant-Management-System/README.md

 ## Dependency Management

 The `JAVA PROJECTS` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).